wasp-lang/wasp/web/docs/language/features.md

 ### Query

-Queries are resource-fetching functions that don't modify the state.
-Each Query should fetch, process, and return a particular resource.
+Queries are used to fetch data from the server.
+They do not modify the server's state.

 Queries are implemented in NodeJS and executed within the server's context.
-However, Wasp will generate the code that lets you call the Query from any point in your code (i.e., client, server) using the same interface.
+Wasp generates the code that lets you call the Query from anywhere in your code (client or server) using the same interface.
 In other words, you won't have to worry about building an HTTP API for the Query, handling the request on the server, or even handling and caching the responses on the client.
 Instead, simply focus on the business logic inside your Query and let Wasp take care of the rest!